Installation Video: http://www.youtube.com/watch?v=6OSDKHiwZm8&feature=youtube_gdata

 Remove the Water Valve from water line coming from the wall.

-Connect the T-Valve provided with your Bathroom Sprayer Kit to the water line using the Teflon tape to create a water tight seal.
+Connect the T-Valve provided with your Hand Held Bidet Sprayer Kit to the water line using the Teflon tape to create a water tight seal.
 If your water line is an unthreaded brass pipe you will need to attach a brass compression nut first and then attach the T-Valve to that nut.
 Note: you can control the water pressure with this valve by turning it off slightly.

 Attach the bracket to hold the sprayer to the wall.